 What you can do

 When you go in to see your doctor, be sure to have a record of your symptoms.
-Although it may be difficult to pinpoint when symptoms started, try to estimate when your symptoms first started and which parts of your body are affected.
+Although it may be difficult to pinpoint when symptoms started, try to estimate when your symptoms first started and which parts of your body have been affected.
 You may want to write a list that includes:

 - Detailed descriptions of your symptoms